OfficeDev/office-js-docs/reference/requirement-sets/excel-api-requirement-sets.md

 ## Events

 Excel events APIs provide a variety of event handlers that allow your add-in to automatically run a designated function when a specific event occurs.
 You can design that function to perform whatever actions your scenario requires.
 For a list of events that are currently available, see [Work with Events using the Excel JavaScript API](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/excel-add-ins-events).

 ## Customize the appearance of worksheets and ranges

-The new APIs, you can customize the appearance of worksheets in multiple ways:
+Using the new APIs, you can customize the appearance of worksheets in multiple ways:

 * Freeze panes to keep specific rows or columns visible when you scroll in the worksheet.
 For example, if the first row in your worksheet contains headers, you might freeze that row so that the column headers will remain visible as you scroll down the worksheet.
 * Set the visibility of gridlines in a worksheet.
-* Modify worksheet tab color.
+* Modify the worksheet tab color.
 * Add worksheet headings.